tf-encrypted/rfcs/tensorflow-federated/README.md

 tff.framework.set_default_executor(executor_fn)
 ```

-The goal here is not necessarily to capture all possible secure aggregation protocols nor scenarios, and we may likely encounter protocols outside its scope; for this reason it may still be relevant to maintain the special executors from phase 1.
+The exact details of this approach remains a work in progress, and in part depends on learnings from phase 1.

 ### Phase 3: Client Executor